goutomroy/django-butter-tos/README.md

 ##### decorator test
 * I added a ModelViewSet  for testing UserProfile data and used `pending_terms` decorator for retrieve action.
 Hit in browser `http://127.0.0.1:8000/api/v1/user_profile/1/` - will redirect you to pending tos page if there is any pending tos for user.
-Hitting api with application/json will list json of all pending tos if there is any pending tos for user.
+Hitting api with `application/json` will give `302` with `location` header if there is any pending tos for user.
-Redirection to original request yet to implement.

 ####  TODO